Initial Counseling Pre-Work Checklist

 Hours of Operation: Daily, 7:30am-2:30pm

-Walk in to VA Offices in BLDG 13150: (760) 385-0416
+Walk into VA Offices in BLDG 13150.

-Benefits delivered at Discharge (BDD) program filing window is 90-180 days prior to a known separation date.
+Benefits Delivered at Discharge (BDD) program filing window is 90-180 days prior to a known separation date.
 The service member will also have to be available for 45 days from the date of their claim submission to attend any VA examinations.
 You must have a firm fixed date of separation to have your records reviewed.
 If you are pending administrative separation, you must have your 5- or 10-day letter.

 Free Personalized Educational and Career Counseling